samd-systems/palo-alto-labs/Application-Based-Internet-Access-Enforcement-on-Palo-Alto-NGFW/README.md

 # Lab – Application-Based Internet Access Enforcement on Palo Alto NGFW

 ## Overview
-This lab demonstrates the risk of unrestricted outbound Internet access and validates application-based outbound control using Palo Alto NGFW App-ID.
-Enforcement is confirmed by observing that only YouTube traffic is permitted from a specific internal host.
+This lab demonstrates the risk of unrestricted outbound Internet access and validates application-based outbound control of YouTube traffic using Palo Alto NGFW App-ID, with URL filtering supplying destination context required for accurate enforcement.

 While YouTube is used here as a representative application, the same enforcement model applies to any approved SaaS or web application.